svc333/overview/quickstart_cloud_admin.md

 ## Before you begin
 {: #prereqs-it-ops}

-Sign up for a Pay-As-You-Go or Subscription account to get full access to all offerings in the catalog, including those with free service plans.
+Sign up for a Pay-As-You-Go or Subscription account to get full access to all offerings in the catalog, including offerings with free service plans.

 ## Quick start steps
 {: #steps-it-ops}